Margaret's Home Page

 Anyway, hubby and I worked hard all our lives, and now our bodies ache and creak and just plain don't work most of the time.
 I have always had a slight balance problem and have never been able to walk a straight line.
 Now when I walk, it looks like I am doing the Serpentine in the movie "The In-Laws".
 My husband bought several riding lawnmowers in case one wore out, we would always have a spare; one of them is now my mode of transportation around the yard.
 Granted, it is a bit louder than the scooters from the "Scooter Store," but it serves its purpose for me.
 Although the initial investment was much cheaper, if I live much longer the cost of the gas will do me in.

-I often wonder what my neighbor across the field thinks when I try to walk across the lawn or when I get on the mower to go back to the shop.
+I often wonder what my neighbors think when I try to walk across the lawn or when I get on the mower to go back to the shop.
 We have a very big yard and the shop is over a city block away so there is no way I could walk that far of my own volition.
-Or what he thinks when hubby and I each get on a lawnmower and drive around the yard without actually mowing the lawn.
-I am pretty sure he thinks we are snockered most of the time.
-I have only talked to him once a few years ago, and I think it was because he had to investigate us a little closer than with binoculars; maybe he thought if he actually talked to us, his fears would be unfounded.
-He has not been back, so I am assuming he is sitting in his window observing us from a safe distance.
+Or what they think when hubby and I each get on a lawnmower and drive around the yard without actually mowing the lawn.
+I am pretty sure they think we are snockered most of the time.
+As you may have guessed, our neighbors do not talk to us much, and I think the one time they did, they had to investigate us a little closer than with binoculars; maybe they thought if they actually talked to us, their fears would be unfounded.
+It seems they talk to us once and don't ever come back, so I am assuming one quick visit was all they could take and are sitting in their windows observing us from a safe distance.

 I was seriously thinking that we should qualify for some type of disability and asked hubby what he thought.
 He explained that we would not do well in any kind of SSI interview; mainly because we could not answer questions with a straight face and they would think we were drunk or senile.
 We do spend a lot of time laughing at ourselves and the many things we cannot do, so silliness has become a way of life; the SSI people would probably take the farm and put us in a home thinking we were both totally insane.